 Living in the deer tick capital of the United States, Massachusetts residents more than anyone need to know how to deal with ticks.
-This knowledge not only includes how to eliminate ticks and avoid ticks but what to do should you, unfortunately, find a tick on you, your child or your pet.
+This knowledge not only includes how to reduce ticks and avoid ticks but what to do should you, unfortunately, find a tick on you, your child or your pet.

 You’ve done your duty in checking for ticks after a day of outdoor activity and you found one.
 You followed careful instructions on how to remove a tick with pointy tweezers, but now you are stuck holding a tick in your tweezers.
 How should you dispose of it?